Page

 No paths should be supplied as arguments in this case.
 If any paths are specified, then stdin is ignored.

-s is empty, then Docfd defaults to scanning the current directory .
+If the list PATHs is empty, then Docfd defaults to scanning the current directory ..

 If exactly one file is specified in the list of paths, then Docfd uses single file view.
 Otherwise, Docfd uses multi-file view.